 My current research, 'Securing Africa's Mobile Revolution: Political and Social Dimensions of Cyber Security in Tanzania', funded by the Gerda Henkel Stiftung, investigates the connections between increased digital connectivity and security in the daily lives of residents of urban Tanzania.
 I am interested in how users of mobile phones and the internet experience and understand the security implications of new technologies, and how security providers construct and act upon narratives of cyber security and cybercrime as part of broader processes of social and political ordering.

-I teach on the MSc in Development Management and am also involved in teaching the undergraduate modules DD102 Introducing the Social Sciences and TD223 International Development: Making Sense of a Changing World.
+I am currently involved in producing our new MSc Global Development as well as teaching the undergraduate modules DD102 Introducing the Social Sciences and TD223 International Development: Making Sense of a Changing World.

 Ulinzi Shirikishi: Popular Experiences of Hybrid Security Governance in Tanzania (2016-09-05)